Navigating the Arraignment in Utah

 In many misdemeanor cases, your attorney may be able to arrange for entry of a written “not guilty” plea prior to the arraignment hearing.
 This may allow you to waive the formal arraignment process, and save you from having to take an extra day off from work just to go to court.

 If you enter a guilty plea (or a no contest plea), you have essentially done all the work for the prosecutor.
-A plea of either guilty or no contest will be entered by the court as a conviction.
-The only real question remaining will be punishment.
+You waive the right to be presumed innocent, the right to trial by jury, and other important constitutional protections.
+If a plea of either guilty or no contest is made, the court will order it entered as a conviction.
+The only real question remaining will be punishment, as the case proceeds to sentencing.

-By entering a not guilty plea at (or before) the arraignment hearing, you preserve your constitutional rights and keep your options open for how best to handle the case.
+Making a plea of not guilty at (or before) the arraignment hearing functions as a general denial of the charges, preserves your constitutional rights and keeps your options open in determining how to best handle the case.
 It may be that your attorney will recommend taking the case to trial or filing a motion to suppress.
 Alternatively, your attorney may be able to negotiate with the prosecutor for a resolution that keeps you out of jail or even keeps a conviction off your record.

-Entering a not guilty plea allows you to keep your options open.
+Entering a not guilty plea allows you to keep your options open and gives you time to get the help of a good lawyer.

 Justice Court or District Court